allenai/ai2thor/README.md

   - In `PickupContainedObjects` and `DropContainedObjects`, added a null check for the Colliders object and added a loop over the colliders array in the SimObjPhysics script.
   - Added code to allow movement that will auto calculate the space to close the distance to an object within 0.1f
   - In 'CheckIfAgentCanTurn' and 'CheckIfAgentCanLook' add a check to see if object in hand is active
+  - In `InteractAndWait`, parent objects within receptacles to that receptacle so they all move together when a receptacle is opened or closed.
 - `Scripts/PhysicsSceneManager`:
   - Added `virtual` to functions: `Generate_UniqueID`
 - `Scripts/SimObjPhysics`: